Analysis of a Programmable Quantum Annealer as a Random Number Generator: Methods

 \subsection{Quantum Annealing}

 The computation performed by D-Wave quantum annealers is described by eq.~\eqref{equation:QA_Hamiltonian}, and eq.~\eqref{eq:Ising} describes the discrete optimization Ising model that a user can program to be sampled by the quantum annealer (the quadratic coefficients are subject to the constraint of the native connectivity of the quantum annealing hardware).
-Eq.~\eqref{eq:Ising} is just a slight re-formulation of the Ising model defined in the second summation term of eq.~\eqref{equation:QA_Hamiltonian}.
-The goal of the quantum annealer is to find a minimum variable assignment vector $z$ given the objective function Eq.\eqref{eq:Ising}.
-The variable states can be either $\{0, 1\}^n$, in which case the combinatorial optimization problem is called a Quadratic Unconstrained Binary Optimization (QUBO) problem, or the variables can be spins $\{+1, -1\}^n$, in which case the combinatorial optimization problem is called an Ising model.
+The functions $A(s)$ and $B(s)$ define the Transverse field driving Hamiltonian strength and the programmed Ising model Hamiltonian, respectively, parameterized by the variable $s$.
+In standard quantum annealing, which is the setting used in this study, $s$ defines a linear schedule as a function of anneal time, and the strengths of $A(s)$ and $B(s)$ at each $s$ step are system defined quantities.
+At the beginning of the anneal the $A(s)$ term dominates, and then over the course of the anneal $A(s)$ is reduced in strength and $B(s)$ is increased in strength.
+Eq.~\eqref{eq:Ising} is a slight re-formulation of the Ising model defined in the second summation term of eq.~\eqref{equation:QA_Hamiltonian}.
+The goal of the quantum annealer is to find a minimum variable assignment vector $z$ given the objective function eq.~\eqref{eq:Ising}.
+The variable states can be either $\{0, 1\}^n$, in which case the combinatorial optimization problem is a Quadratic Unconstrained Binary Optimization (QUBO) problem, or the variables can be spins $\{+1, -1\}^n$, in which case the combinatorial optimization problem is an Ising model.